Phased Retirement Program

 - 1Q: What are the general provisions of the Phased Retirement Program?

-Any Phased Retirement Program request with an effective date between July 1, 2017 and June 30, 2022 will be subject to these conditions:
+1A: Any Phased Retirement Program request will be subject to these conditions:

-- The program will provide approved applicants a reduced appointment for a period not to exceed 2 years.
+- The program will provide approved applicants a reduced appointment for a period not to exceed two calendar years.

 - The program begins on the first day of a reduced appointment and ends on the last day of active employment.

-- Maximum period of two years with full retirement at the end of the period.
-Maximum appointment year one of a two year agreement is 65% and minimum appointment is 50%.
-Maximum appointment year one of a one year agreement or year two of a two year agreement is 50%.
-Work schedule is subject to agreement between the employee and the department.
+- Maximum period of two calendar years with full retirement at the end of the period.
+Maximum appointment year one of a two-year agreement is 65% and minimum appointment is 50%.
+Maximum appointment year one of a one-year agreement or year two of a two year agreement is 50%.
+A year is defined by the employee’s service schedule (e.g., twelve-month service schedule is a calendar year, nine-month service schedule is an academic year, etc.).
+The work schedule is subject to agreement between the employee and the department.